Rovibrational computations for He$_2^+$ X $\Sigma_\mathrm{u}^+$ including non-adiabatic, relativistic and QED corrections: Acknowledgement

 \section{Acknowledgement}

 Financial support of the European Research Council through a Starting Grant (No.~851421) is gratefully acknowledged.
-We also thank the Momentum (Lendület) Program of the Hungarian Academy of Sciences.
-We thank the Digital Government Development and Project Management Ltd. for awarding us access to the Komondor HPC facility based in Hungary.
+We also thank the Momentum (Lendület) Program of the Hungarian Academy of Sciences (LP2024-15/2024).
+We thank DKF for awarding us access to the Komondor HPC facility based in Hungary.